 Combined with AWAS to create one of the world's leading aircraft leasing companies

-Requiring Fundamental Change: Combining Pegasus with Terra Firma’s existing aircraft leasing business, AWAS, would create significant synergies, generate a more diverse customer base and a younger aircraft fleet and significantly strengthen its worldwide position.
+In 2007, combining Pegasus with Terra Firma’s existing aircraft leasing business, AWAS, created significant synergies, generate a more diverse customer base and a younger aircraft fleet and significantly strengthen its worldwide position.

-- AWAS is resourced to capitalise on aircraft investment and disposal opportunities in addition to the more typical ‘buy and hold’ strategy.
+AWAS was resourced to capitalise on aircraft investment and disposal opportunities in addition to the more typical ‘buy and hold’ strategy.
 As part of this more active strategy, the business sells off aircraft as they get older in order to improve the return on the portfolio.